 The past has been described as 'a different country'.
 A place in many ways familiar but where the unprepared traveller can soon get lost.
 How well you prepare, and where you start your journey, will greatly influence your chances of travelling successfully.
-Here is some very basic advice for beginners.
+Here, in the shape of short extracts from Simon Fowler's first article in the 'Getting started' series (see right) is some very basic advice for beginners.

 Join an adult education course